UPPMAX/R-matlab-julia-HPC/docs/advanced/thread_parallelism/README.md

 ![Figure 2, from Prechelt, 2000](prechelt_fig_2.png)

-- Take a close look at the figure.
+Take a close look at the figure.
 The paper has an advice to yes/no learn a 'faster' programming language.
 What do you think the advice is?

-???- question "Answer"
+???- hint "Answer"

     The variance within a programming
     language is bigger than variance between